alptekinsunnetci/RIPE-Atlas-Anchors-Measurement-Page/README.md

 ## Features

-- Displays real-time status of RIPE Atlas probes.
+- Displays the real-time accessibility of your RIPE Atlas Anchor.
 - Uses HTML and jQuery for a lightweight user experience.
 - Easy to customize.